Inclusive Education

 Tier 1 – good for all

-• Training and development for teachers and student support officers (SSO) in using digital technologies that support students with additional needs, such as text to voice and voice to text.
+- Training and development for teachers and student support officers (SSO) in using digital tools, such as text to voice and voice to text.

 Tier 2 – necessary for some